 Another challenge that real estate firms face is being able to stand out in a tough market.
-In a service-based industry, one can lose a client within minutes to a competitor that has a shorter response time and better customer experience philosophy.
+In a service-based industry, one can lose a client within minutes to a competitor that has a shorter response time and a better customer experience philosophy.

 In order to excel, go a notch higher than the others or risk being replaced by a savvier, more customer-centric real estate firm.
 Invest in your clients for the long term by keeping in touch through regular mail and email on holidays and other major events.
 Not only does this greetings-based strategy increase goodwill, but it also serves as a subtle reminder that your firm is available should they or a friend require its services.

 Personalized service before, during, and after real estate transactions is key to ensuring customer loyalty.
 Being readily available for clients, using the latest technology, and staying a step ahead in customer experience – all add up to a promising strategy for customer-focused real estate firms.